·

 Out of all Bullet Journal supplies, getting a perfect journal has been my top goal.

-When I started my Bullet Journal in 2018, Nuuna was the best one can get.
+When I started my Bullet Journal in 2018, Nuuna was the best I could get.
 And generally, I think the market wasn’t really that saturated.

-But as Bullet Journaling became more popular, more brands poped out, a lot of them coming out with some amazing journals.
+But as Bullet Journaling became more popular, more brands popped out, and a lot of them came out with some amazing journals.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!